Products

 As comparative measurements at Freudenberg show, the new direct drive solution for roll mills and calenders achieves significantly shorter braking angles than the electromechanical drive.
 For a company that focuses on safety like Freudenberg Sealing Technologies, this is an important criterion.
 As according to the recommendation by the Deutsche Gesetzliche Unfallversorgung (DGUV – German Social Accident Insurance), the rollers may only rotate another 45° at the most after making contact with the emergency stop bar, which corresponds approximately to the length of one hand.

 While mechanical transmission systems can at best reproduce approximately 20° braking angles without any risk of damage, the Rexroth solution impresses with a value of 3.5°.
 As a result, retraction into the rollers rotating in opposite directions is technically impossible.
 This was achieved using a redundant quick-stop through the electrical resistance in the frequency converter and a mechanical brake in the servo motor.
-“This is a huge benefit for safety and sets a new benchmark in the industry,” says Semrau, whose project ranked first in the company’s internal safety award.
+“This is a huge benefit for safety and sets a new benchmark in the industry,” says Semrau, whose project ranked first in the company’s internal innovation award.

 Bosch Rexroth’s speed-controlled direct drive, mounted on the mixing roll mill, uses water-cooled servo motors (front and rear) to each drive an axial piston pump.
 The two Hägglunds CA100 radial piston units can be regulated precisely and quickly by both actuators – motor speed and adjustment angle.
 (Image source: Freudenberg Sealing Technologies)